anthony-finn/UAV-GPS-Spoofing-Dataset/README.md

 ## Introduction
 This repository provides a summary and description of the UAV GPS Spoofing dataset.
 The dataset was collected using PX4-SITL Gazebo-Classic in 2023 using a **quadcopter** drone.

-## Dataset Description
+## Description
 The dataset encompasses measurements from various onboard sensors, including the barometer, magnetometer, inertial measurement unit, and global positioning system.
 The **Attack Enabled** field classifies whether an attack was enabled at a point in time.
 The data was collected at a rate of **~250Hz**.
 The dataset can be resampled to other frequencies to emulate different sensor frequencies.

-There are two versions of the data: a raw and merged data set.
-The raw data set provides t
+There are three versions of the data: a raw, merged, and preprocessed data set.
+Each dataset is provided at the **bottom** of this page.

 ### GPS Attack
 A GPS attack was constructed by modifying Gazebo's GPS sensor plugins and RPC messages. **The formulation of the GPS attack can be found within the paper.** The attack involves the idea of deviating the drone from its planned flight trajectory while preventing the drone from detecting the attack through an EKF or another method.
-Our attack achieves this by incrementally offsetting the drone’s reported GPS position by certain amount for each reported GPS step. **If the increment is small enough, the GPS attack will go undetected and can lead to a large difference in groundtruth position and reported GPS position.**
+Our attack achieves this by incrementally offsetting the drone’s reported GPS position by certain amount for each reported GPS step. **If the increment is small enough, the GPS attack will go undetected and can lead to a large difference in groundtruth position and reported GPS position.** The GPS attacks were conducted at a random interval between 60-120 seconds after the start of a flight.

 ### Flight Paths
 There are three flight plans used to generate the data: a straight flight, curved plan, and random plan.
 For each flight plan, a baseline flight and two attacked flights were simulated.
 Each of these flight plans represent common flight scenarios in which a UAV will encounter.